-Metal plating is the process of depositing metals onto the surface of a substrate.
-Metal plating is a very broad term, which covers many different kinds of plating processes.
 These different plating processes are typically distinguished based on the metal being deposited.
 For example, nickel plating is the process of depositing nickel alloys.
 In addition to nickel plating, there is also gold, silver, zinc, tin, chrome, and many other plating processes.
+Read More…

 Two common categories of plating are electroplating and electroless plating.
 Electroplating creates a non-ionic metal coating on a substrate surface by supplying an ionic metal with electrons.
 This is typically achieved using a solution of the ionic metal, a positively charged anode and a negatively charged cathode which supplies the electrons to produce a non-ionic metal film.